MichaelXi3/MichaelXi3.github.io/_posts/2024-01-30-operating-system-synchronization.md

 # Why Synchronization?

-If I have a bank account and I just received two payments from my friends, my banking system sends two "add 100 dollars" instructions to update my bank account balance.
+Let's say you have a bank account and you just received two payments from your friends, your banking system sends two `add 100-dollar` instructions to update your bank account balance.
 These two additions are performed by two threads, both of which are attempting to update my bank account balance.
-Unfortunately, these two threads execute at the exactly same time (bad luck), resulting in simultaneous updates to my balance.
-In this case, the updates overlap and my balance only increases by 100 dollars.
+Unfortunately, these two threads execute at the exactly same time (bad luck), resulting in simultaneous updates to your balance.
+In this case, the updates overlap and your balance only increases by 100 dollars.
 So sad!

 This is the use case where we need synchronization for our banking system (in fact, nearly all systems).
-The goal of synchronization is to protect the critical resource, in this case, the balance amount, and ensure that the critical resource is modified properly.
+The goal of synchronization is to protect the critical resource, in this case, the balance amount, and ensure that the critical resource is updated properly.
 The code that updates the critical resource is called the critical section, and thus we apply synchronization techniques to the critical section.

 Here are some more definitions to make things clear: